|PDF Download 2019|

 3) On-campus activities based on music, games and sports, and creative activities such as making a newspaper or staging a play.

 Meals: Half-board accommodation (breakfast and the evening meal) is included in the course fees.
-All meals can be taken at the college centre, but lunch is at extra cost (budget EUR 56.00 for lunches on site).
+Lunch can also be taken on campus at extra cost (budget EUR 50/60.00 for lunches on site).

 We suggest EUR 150.00 per week, to cover public transport and entrance fees, snacks etc